2sic/app-mobius-forms/README.md

 * Here's how to [install 2sxc and an App of your Choice](http://2sxc.org/en/blog/post/install-2sxc-and-an-app-of-your-choice)

-Now you can use this app as-is, or customize it to be whatever you need it to be.
+* Now you can use this app as-is, or customize it to be whatever you need it to be.

+* It probably helps to review the [Overview][overview] about how the parts play together by default, so you can then change as little as necessary to get it to do what you want

 ## Credits
 The icon was built using the CC icon [_optical illusion by pedro baños cancer_ from the Noun Project](https://thenounproject.com/term/mobius-strip/182380/)